chris-prenissl/chris-prenissl/README.md

 #### Mobile Developer | Team Player | Japanese Food Enthusiast

-👋 Hello, I'm Christoph:)

-My goal is to make exceptional mobile Apps.
+👋 Hello!
+I'm Christoph, a passionate Mobile Developer with extensive expertise in software architecture.
+I thrive on tackling new challenges and staying up-to-date with the latest technologies.
+My greatest passion is creating modern mobile apps that deliver exceptional user experiences.

 ##### ⭐️ Experience:
 - Android Developer at Bertrandt